CIMR-Algos/SoilMoisture_ATBD_v2/book/algorithm_performance_assessment.md

 - Errors within the AOIs (black boxes) are generally low, indicating that soil moisture patterns are captured across different land use classes.
 - The largest errors occur at coastlines, which is expected due to spillover effects of waterbody TB signatures.
 - Biases occur for forest regions, which is expected given the dense vegetation.
 - DEIMOS scenes show enhanced errors at the top and left corner of the scene.
-These errors are related to spillover effects of the background field used in the L1B orbit simulations, and are not related to the algorithm or processing steps.
+These errors are related to spillover effects of the background field used in the L1B orbit simulations and are not related to the algorithm or processing steps.
 - SCEPS scenes show effects of instrument noise (not considered in DEIMOS), which is particularly visible for forest retrievals.
 - Barring minor differences across orbit simulators, the retrieval results are consistent across overpasses.